-All RCC models provide serial ports.
-On the RCC2414 it is provided through the terminal, and on the RCC1410 it is on the 8-pin modular RJ45 connector, which is labeled MJ1.
-The RCC2414 has two RS-485 Half-Duplex serial connections, and the RCC1410 MJ1 serial port is RS-485 and RS-232.
-By default, the serial ports can be connected to the COM port of a PC running Cscape, for controller programming.
-In addition, serial ports can be used for application-specific communication, using a variety of standard data exchange protocols.
+All RCC models provide one serial port, on the first 8-pin modular RJ45 connector, which is labeled MJ1.
+The MJ1 serial port is RS232.
+By default, MJ1 can be connected to the COM port of a PC running Cscape, for controller programming.
+In addition, MJ1 can be used for application-specific communication, using a variety of standard data exchange protocols.